 Post updated November 2023 with more information.
 Originally published February 2021, same delicious recipe!

-- Easy, fast, simple and SO flavorful and craveable!
+- Easy, fast, simple and SO flavorful.

 - Three different ways to cook give you plenty of wiggle room in the kitchen.